Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance/guide.en-gb.md

 >> ovhai bucket object upload <bucket-name>@<datastore-alias> <file_path_to_upload>
 >> ```
 >>
->> For example, we can use the following command to upload a file named `file.py` to a bucket named `s3-gra-1az`, connected to the `1azgra` datastore.
-We will prefix the filename with /scripts, resulting in the file path `/scripts/file.py`:
+>> For example, you can use the following command to upload a file named `file.py` to a bucket named `s3-gra-1az`, connected to the `1azgra` datastore.
+You will prefix the filename with /scripts, resulting in the file path `/scripts/file.py`:
 >>
 >> ```console
 >> ovhai bucket object upload s3-gra-1az@1azgra file.py --add-prefix /scripts/